pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 masters in mathematics, I realized almost immediately that I didn't have the background or the necessary level to even pass the admission examination.

-I was quite upset about that, however, even I had the talent to pull it off, I could not afford to continue studying, I needed to find a job asap.
+I was quite upset about that, however, even if I had the talent to pull it off, I could not afford to continue studying, I needed to find a job asap.